podhmo/console-angular/readme.md

 ## appendix

-If you want to find all restrict E directives, you can use context feature(This is a just exposed angular's DI module).
+If you want to find all restrict E directives, you can use context feature(this is a just exposed angular's DI module).

 ```javascript
 var ca = require('../');